martin-nohava/VueTemplate/README.md

 # VueTemplate
-First web application created with Vue.js framework
+**First web application created with Vue.js framework** Main goal is to try implement some basic feutures into web app via JavaScript and Vue.js